 -Wayne County Plan (Amendment)

 *Blackford County, Johnson County, and Switzerland County filed their vote center plans to the Indiana Election Division in March-April 2012.

 *Hancock County, Miami County, Noble County, and Vigo County filed their vote center plans with the Indiana Election Division in 2013.

-*Bartholomew County, Carroll County, Clay County, Elkhart County and Wabash County filed their vote center plans with the Indiana Election Division in 2014.
+*Bartholomew County, Boone County, Carroll County, Clay County, Elkhart County, Wabash County, and White County filed their vote center plans with the Indiana Election Division in 2014.

 -Bartholomew County (effective 2015)

 Two recent studies have shown vote centers can be a good way to control local government costs.
 The Indiana Fiscal Policy Institute recently released the study “Vote Centers and Election Costs: A Study of the Fiscal Impact of Vote Centers in Indiana.”
 While it is possible that counties will save money using vote centers, the purpose of the vote centers concept is to increase voter convenience and accessibility.